|

 actually

 leaving her husband.
-In addition I
+Plus I

 was still mad at Victoria for chasing off Joanne

 So why didn't I simply tell her to shove off?
+Due to her

 penchant for viciousness plus her octopus-like control of my

-program if I stood up to her.
+dance program, I feared Victoria would leave the studio if I stood up to her.
 This was not a good time

 to be taking risks.
 As one Disco after another closed